Halloween Havoc (1999): Reception

 In 2017, Kevin Pantoja of 411Mania gave the event a rating of 1.5 [Extremely Horrendous], stating, "There is almost nothing redeemable about this event.
 It truly sucks.
 Russo’s crash TV style was all over this, but even without those strange moments, the wrestling wasn’t any good.
 Sid/Goldberg was the match of the night, so you know there’s a problem.
 There were things like the stupid Sting/Hogan trash and the confusing main event.
 Guys like Eddie Guerrero phoned it in, while someone like Chris Benoit was dragged down by the horrible Rick Steiner.
 Tons of nonsense throughout a show filled with lame matches."

 Aftermath

-The following night on Nitro, Sting declared that he has never agreed to defend the title and called J. J. Dillon to the ring to explain.
+The following night on Nitro, Sting declared that he had never agreed to defend the title and called J. J. Dillon to the ring to explain.
 Dillon announced the title was being vacated due to Sting's attack on referee Charles Robinson during the unsanctioned match and announced a tournament for the vacant title to conclude at the following month's Mayhem pay-per-view event.
-Later that night, Goldberg defended his WCW United States Heavyweight Championship against and lost to Bret Hart, after Kevin Nash, Scott Hall and Sid Vicious attacked and cost Goldberg for the U.S. Heavyweight Championship match.
+Later that night, Goldberg defended his WCW United States Heavyweight Championship against and lost to Bret Hart, after Kevin Nash, Scott Hall and Sid Vicious attacked and cost Goldberg the match.